voidlizard/fixme/README.md

 ### How do I assign a fixmie to a someone?

+First of all you should define an attribute \'assigned\' in your config file.

+    fixme-attribs assigned

+And then run this command

     fixme set assigned Alice 9FcnrRf8s

 It will just set a text attribute \'assigned\' to value \'Alice\'.
 How